eugenepentland/landmark-attention-qlora/README.md

 **The concept has been validated, but further training is still required.
 The models do not work in oobooga yet.
 Evaluation must be run in the run_test.py file until the remote code has been written to allow it work in oobooga.**

-A 7B model has been trained using 29GB of VRAM, for 500 steps/3 hours.
+A 7B model has been trained using 29GB of VRAM, for 200 steps in 2 hours.
 It was functional all the way up to 7k context, but the accuracy was only about 60%.
 Further training should improve these results.
 Evaluation is still in progress and new models are currently being trained.

 Testing so far has been run on a linux system with a RTX Quadro 8000 48GB VRAM graphics card.